 - Froissart R & Maire I. Aspartylglucosaminuria.
 Orphanet.
 February 2005; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=93.
 Accessed 8/17/2011.

 - Aspartylglycosaminuria .
 National Organization for Rare Disorders (NORD).
 2004; http://www.rarediseases.org/rare-disease-information/rare-diseases/byID/918/viewAbstract.
 Accessed 8/17/2011.

 - Aspartylglucosaminuria.
 Genetics Home Reference.
 December 2008; http://ghr.nlm.nih.gov/condition/aspartylglucosaminuria.
 Accessed 8/17/2011.

 - The American Society of Gene & Cell Therapy provides information on the treatment of lysosomal storage diseases.

 - Genetics Home Reference (GHR) contains information on Aspartylglycosaminuria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Aspartylglycosaminuria.
 Click on the link to view a sample search on this topic.